logo

 Can a bad router cause my TV not to connect?

 Yes.
-If your router is outdated or struggling to handle multiple devices at once, your TV may fail to connect or drop the signal.
-Restarting or upgrading the router can help.
+If your router is outdated, overloaded, or experiencing software issues, your TV may fail to connect or repeatedly lose its connection.
+Restarting or updating the router can help.

 How do I know if my smart TV's Wi-Fi hardware is broken?